areed1192/sigma-coding/resources and note/installation_notes_full.md

 Successfully installed example-pkg-YOUR-USERNAME-HERE-0.0.1
 ```

+Now we can see the new library using the `pip show` command:

 ```console
 pip show td-ameritrade-python-api
 ```

 ### Step 8: Test that the package was installed correctly

 You can test that it was installed correctly by importing the package.
-Run the Python interpreter and from the interpreter shell import the package.
+Run the Python interpreter and
+from the interpreter shell import the package.
 Here is how it will look:

 ```python
 python